Research Integrity and the HBP Ombudsperson

-To support the OP and to provide a safe space for individuals, the HBP has identified a contact person responsible for handling the communications through the firstname.lastname@example.org email address: Manuel Guerrero.
-Manuel is a member of the Ethics and RRI team.
-In his research-integrity-supporting role, he is committed to handling all concerns confidentially.
-He will be interacting only with the Ombudsperson and is released from any duty to report to the governing bodies.
+To support the OP and to provide a safe space for individuals, the HBP has identified a contact person responsible for handling the communications through the email@example.com email address: Sara Anderson (EBRAINS).
+In her research-integrity-supporting role, she is committed to handling all concerns confidentially.
+She will be interacting only with the Ombudsperson and is released from any duty to report to the governing bodies.
 Claims and concerns submitted through this channel are handled on a case-by-case basis at the discretion of the OP.

-The OP is free to interact with the HBP in whichever way he or she wishes.
+The OP is free to interact with the HBP in whichever way they wish.
 Below is a description of an OP intervention that may occur and that gives an indication of possible activity.

 - The OP is alerted on an issue through the dedicated address: firstname.lastname@example.org or upon request from a Governing Body.

-- The identified contact point, Manuel Guerrero, assesses whether this is a Research Integrity matter and attributes a level of criticality to the request.
+- The identified contact point, Sara Anderson, assesses whether this is a Research Integrity matter and attributes a level of criticality to the request.
 Notwithstanding the level, all claims will be treated with the appropriate level of confidentiality and all will be forwarded to the OP.

 - The OP agrees whether the issue falls within their remit.

 - The OP may request information from affected HBP Partners to clarify the issue.

 - The OP may convene meetings to prepare a proposal, if required.

 - The OP formulates a proposal on how to address the issue.

 - The OP can consult with relevant parties on the proposal.